franciscop/server-next/docs/ideas/auth.md

 Global options:

 - `type` (`token|cookie|jwt|key`): the primary mechanism for authentication.
 This is a very important option, since it will determine other things like available endpoints, configuration, etc. It's all detailed in the [type documentation](#type).
-- `providers` (`email|username|github`): a list of the providers that can allow for authentication.
+- `strategy` (`email|username|github`): a list of the providers that can allow for authentication.
 Again, this is an important option that might change some of the other options, like callbacks, etc.

 Local options: